chipsi/syncthing-android/README.md

 - Supports two-way synchronization on external sd cards since Android 11.
 - Supports encrypted folders on untrusted devices.

-# Switcing from the (now deprecated) official version
+# Switching from the (now deprecated) official version

 Switching is easier then you may think!